 The Old Town has strict rules in place on the businesses that open there so all of the buildings have maintained the same yellow and brown architecture with lanterns hanging over all of the streets.
 The heart of the town is closed to traffic although you’ll still find motorbikes moving in between the people strolling around.

-Other than Old Town, a few minutes away is An Bang Beach.
+Other than exploring Old Town, a few minutes away is An Bang Beach.
 An Bang is relatively small but has plenty of beach bars and restaurants so it’s a really fun place to hang out and grab some beers.
-The prices are insanely different if you choose to drink in the sand vs. at a restaurant or bar.
+The prices are insanely different if you choose to drink in the sand vs. at a restaurant or bar, so if you're on a budget, I recommend sticking to the sand.

 From Hoi An you can also visit Cham Island, a very sleepy island just off the coast.
-The town is just one street but it’s a great place to camp on the beach, enjoy a homestay or simply pop in for a quiet day of snorkeling or scuba diving.
+The town is just one street but it’s a great place to camp on the beach, enjoy a homestay, or simply pop in for a quiet day of relaxation.

 10. Da Lat